easiOS/legacy/README.en.md

 ### In a virtual Machine
 1. Build easiOS like described above
+2. a) On Unix systems, run makeiso.sh
+2. b) On Windows systems, run makeiso.bat
-2. Mount the ISO (found in the root directory of the source) in the VM
+2. Mount the ISO in the VM
 3. Run the VM

 ### On a real machine